-If you’ve done some digging into Google Webmaster Tools, you may have seen something called a soft 404 crawl error show up in your reports.
+If you are actively performing SEO and you’ve done some digging into Google Webmaster Tools, you may have seen something called a soft 404 crawl error show up in your reports.
 If you don’t know what a soft 404 is, and don’t know if you should worry about it, our search engine optimization team at Big Red SEO is here to explain!

 Soft 404s are often a normal part of how your website functions, but they can cause frustration for users coming to your site from search engines.
 That’s why our local Search Engine Optimization company recommends keeping soft 404 pages out of search engine indexes.